 The FDI Legislation states that the easing of foreign investment constraints is not general, but may refer to particular industries and to a small range of business operations in those sectors.
 As such, the negative list is laid out in the FDI Law which provides that the permissible amount of foreign investment in companies allowed to trade in certain sectors would not be raised above the level currently permitted.

 The industries that are a part of the negative list include:

 - Commercial agency services

 - Labor and servant services

 - Medical retail businesses

 - Electricity and water services

-It is important to note that the Federal Cabinet has the discretion to add and remove activities and sectors from the negative list, however, on the basis that the sectors included in the negative list primarily consist of those sectors that are deemed to be of a particularly sensitive nature.
+It should be noted that the power of the Federal Cabinet is to include and exclude practices and sectors from the negative list, albeit on the grounds that the sectors listed in the negative list are mainly those which are perceived to be highly vulnerable.

-Given the current economic effects of the Covid-19 crisis, the passing of the FDI Law of 2020 comes as a welcome move for new and existing investors and reinforces UAE’s appeal as a regional investment hub.
-We are certain that this move will bolster the UAE’s growth to reach new heights.
-Foreign ownership has been a concern for many entrepreneurs in the region, and UAE being one of the first to offer this will instill confidence in the wider community to follow suit for a more sustainable economic future.
+In view of the current economic impact of the Covid-19 crisis, the adoption of the 2020 FDI Act is a welcome move for new and existing investors and strengthens the appeal of the UAE as a regional investment hub.
+We are sure that this move will reinforce the growth of the UAE to reach new heights.
+For many entrepreneurs in the UAE, 100% foreign ownership has been a concern and being one of the first to offer this, the UAE will instill confidence in the broader community to pursue a more sustainable economic future.